tymyrddin/blue/source/docs/current/virtual/elk-vs-open-search.md

 | Audit Logging           | Commercial features only                     | Included and configurable                    |
 | GDPR/NIS2 Compliance    | Possible but depends on license and config   | Fully open-source stack easier to audit      |

-Speculative: DIVD would prioritise built-in security and audit logging, making OpenSearch attractive.
+Speculative: small orgs would prioritise built-in security and audit logging, making OpenSearch attractive.
 ELK could be used if commercial licensing is acceptable.

 ## Integration & extensibility